-GitGuardian raises $12M to help developers write more secure code and ‘fix’GitHub leaks – TechCrunch
+GitGuardian raises $12M to help developers write more secure code and ‘fix’ GitHub leaks – TechCrunch

 GitGuardian has attempted to address this with a highly developer-centric cybersecurity solution.

-It’s now attracted the attention of major investors, to the tune of a $12 million in Series A funding, led by Balderton Capital .
-Scott Chacon, co-founder of GitHub, and Solomon Hykes, founder of Docker also participated in the round.
+It’s now attracted the attention of major investors, to the tune of $12 million in Series A funding, led by Balderton Capital .
+Scott Chacon, co-founder of GitHub, and Solomon Hykes, founder of Docker, also participated in the round.

-The startup plans to use the investment from Balderton Capital to expand its customer base, predominantly in the US.
-Around 75% of its clients are currently based in the US, with the remainder being based in Europe, and the funding will continue to drive this expansion.
+The startup plans to use the investment from Balderton Capital to expand its customer base, predominantly in the U.S. Around 75% of its clients are currently based in the U.S., with the remainder being based in Europe, and the funding will continue to drive this expansion.

 Built to uncover sensitive company information hiding in online repositories, GitGuardian says its real-time monitoring platform can address the data leaks issues.
 Modern enterprise software developers have to integrate multiple internal and third-party services.
-That means they need incredibly sensitive “secrets”, such as login details, API keys, and private cryptographic keys used to protect confidential systems and data.
+That means they need incredibly sensitive “secrets,” such as login details, API keys and private cryptographic keys used to protect confidential systems and data.

 GitGuardian’s systems detect thousands of credential leaks per day.
-The team originally built its launch platform with public GitHub in mind, however, GitGuardian is built as a private solution to monitor and notify on secrets that are inappropriately disseminated in internal systems as well, such as private code repositories or messaging systems.
+The team originally built its launch platform with public GitHub in mind; however, GitGuardian is built as a private solution to monitor and notify on secrets that are inappropriately disseminated in internal systems as well, such as private code repositories or messaging systems.

 Solomon Hykes, founder of Docker and investor at GitGuardian, said: “Securing your systems starts with securing your software development process.
 GitGuardian understands this, and they have built a pragmatic solution to an acute security problem.
-Their credentials monitoring system is a must-have for any serious organization”.
+Their credentials monitoring system is a must-have for any serious organization.”

 Do they have any competitors?